pikvm/pikvm/docs/ezcoo.md

     Switching issues:
         SSH or open a web terminal to your PiKVM
         `ls -la /dev/ttyUSB*` - This should give you an output.
 If not, try a different cable till an output is displayed.
+        /dev/ttyUSB0 is mandatory, this cannot be made by hand as the OS need to make this device, if this is still not seen, there are a few possibilities
+        Port on the ezcoo is defective
+        Port on the PiKVM is defective (v2/v3 or v4+, mini does not work)
 ```